Tyronne Fernando

-Tyronne Fernando PC (Sinhala:ටිරොන් ෆර්නැන්ඩො) (8 August 1941 – 26 February 2008) was a Sri Lankan politician who served as foreign minister from 2001 until 2004.
+Tyronne Fernando PC (Sinhala:ටිරොන් ෆර්නැන්ඩො) (8 August 1941 – 26 February 2008) was a Sri Lankan lawyer and politician who served as foreign minister from 2001 until 2004.

 Early life and education

 Fernando was born on 8 August 1941.
 Fernando was a relation of Puran Appu.
 He attended Royal College, Colombo, and S. Thomas' College, Mount Lavinia, and earned his MA in political science at Keble College, Oxford.
 At Oxford he was the first Asian to be the chairman of the Labour Club.
 He also gained a diploma in journalism from the London School of Journalism.
 He entered Gray's Inn, London and was called to the Bar of England and Wales, as a barrister.

 Legal career

 Returning to Ceylon, he became an advocate and started his legal practice in the unofficial bar.
 He then joined the Attorney-General's Department and worked as a Crown Counsel for period of ten years, before reverting to the unofficial bar and building a practice in criminal law for another 10 years.
 He was later appointed a President's Counsel and elevated to Master of the Bench Gray's Inn.